ROAR-QUTRC/perseus-v2/Docs/README.md

 ### Prefer pass-by-reference-to-const to pass-by-value

 If this is not done, it means that values can get _copied_ around, which can have performance hits, especially if the objects being copied are complex classes that need to run copy constructors and/or destructors to do so.
-However, be aware that this is best applied to complex types (classes) and should not be used for things like numeric types.

 #### Acceptable